ipld/ipld/schemas/authoring-guide.md

 #### Field-specific Representation Parameters

 The content in the main `type` declaration block (between opening `{` and closing `}`) is intended to represent the type as a user-facing concept, including the [cardinality](./schema-kinds.md#Understanding-Cardinality) of the fields.
 However, content in parens (`(`, `)`) presented next to individual fields is an exception to this rule.
 This content is field-specific representation parameters.
 That is, the parameters presented inside these parens would ordinarily belong below in the `representation` block because it regards the interaction with the serialized form.
-It is present next to the fields to primarily avoid the duplication of re-declaring the fields in the `representaiton` block.
+It is present next to the fields to primarily avoid the duplication of re-declaring the fields in the `representation` block.

 Two common field-specific representation parameters for Structs are `implicit` and `rename`: